letsdig/BCRST2000/README.md

 There is no midi channel subdivision at the moment, so its made basically for a single BRC2000 preset.

+This setup is also suitable for any other device so its not strictly reserved to a BCR2000 user.

 # {optional}